 Again, you could go to your vet and get some antibiotic or antifungal dog ear cleaning solution which is certainly the traditional route.

-Whole Dog Journal had an article several years ago where a thick cream called Pellitol was injected in the canal and left until it dried out a week later.
+Whole Dog Journal had an article several years ago that applies to any breed of dog so I can't say it is a grooming tip for shelties specifically, but worthwhile nevertheless.
+They discussed the use of a thick cream called Pellitol was injected in the canal and left until it dried out a week later.
 Well, of course Pellitol is no longer available but a replacement ointment is available here.
 I probably will give this a try if I come up with any ear infections, but at present I can't personally vouch for the effectiveness.

 Another homemade dog ear cleaning solution I found:

 Mixed together and sprinkled in the ear.
 (Don't let the pup ingest this).

 If you aren't particularly into playing chemist and prefer a commercial ear treatment, this is a good one to try: